StarRocks/starrocks/docs/loading/BrokerLoad.md

 ### Create a load job

-This topic uses CSV as an example to describe how to load data.
+This topic uses CSV as an example to describe how to load multiple data files into multiple tables.
 For information about how to load data in other file formats and about the syntax and parameter descriptions for Broker Load, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).

 #### Data examples